Adapted from The Antipasto Table by Michele Scicolone

 1½ to 2 tablespoons lemon juice

 I always wash eggs before I cook them, and after I wash them I pierce the largest end with an egg piercer.
-Apparently, you can use a push-pin for that too, but I have never tried that.
 Also, I usually boil eggs that have just come out of the refrigerator.

 Combine the tuna with its oil, anchovies, mayonnaise, capers, and garlic in a food procesor.
 Process until smooth, stopping to scrape the mixture down as necessary.
 Add lemon juice to taste.